amilkyboi/netnate/content/posts/archinstall.md

 summary = 'Like archinstall, but not.'
 +++

 Many parts of this writeup are taken verbatim from the [official Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide).
-The sections listed here are in 1:1 accordance with those on the wiki, and links to the wiki are provided often.
+Many of the sections here were in 1:1 accordance with those on the wiki at the time of writing.
+Due to the inherently transitive nature of Arch Linux, it is entirely likely that some portions of this writeup will become outdated.

 {{< notice info >}}
 Always consult the official wiki for the most up-to-date information.